Amplify Your Marketing ROI by Identifying Key Customer Characteristics

 1. The source of the lead.

 Every record for leads, accounts (companies) and contacts should have a field to identify where the lead came from.
 What is its place of origin?
-For example, in Infor (Saleslogix) CRM or bpm'online CRM this is known as the "Lead Source" and is found on a lead, account, contact and opportunity detail record:
+For example, in Creatio CRM or Infor (Saleslogix) CRM this is known as the "Lead Source" and is found on a lead, account, contact and opportunity detail record:

 Additionally, each lead source also identifies a type of activity or classification such as email, web, trade show, advertising, etc. providing advanced metrics on how you’re reaching your market.